SundarSrinivas/Covid-Report-RStudio-Visualization-/README.md

 2)How to visualize the total number of cases, number of cases reported, number of people discharged and number of deaths in the top 5 states?
 3)How has the death ratio changed over the period of time (Month on Month change)?
 4)What graph can be used to visualize the answers to the following question?

+Code file contains the implementation description as comments.